AlexandreMarcos94/AlexandreMarcos94/README.md

 ## About me

 I want to discover new languages and improve my english.
-I don't know yet  what kind of developper i want to be.
+I cuu-rrently don't know what kind of developper i want to be.
 Don't hesitate to contact me if you need.

 Have a nice day ! 😄